Artist: David Crew.

 In A Place For The Night (2013), Chevrolet and Airstream are making an overnight stop in Footland Wood near Battle.
 It is Autumn but by the time the caravan reappears in Destination in a setting inspired by a visit to Cromarty in Scotland one grey and chilly afternoon, Autumn has turned to Winter.
 Why Cromarty?
 It was the unexpected sight of a Cigar Store Indian, gazing out from the ground floor of a house in one of the streets, that suggested the town as the ideal setting.
 Sanctuary is suggested by the shop? bar? club? on the right hand side and is actually based on an Antique shop on Rye’s Strand.
 The whisky tumbler is perhaps a reference to my Scottish family connections!
 The car bonnet in the foreground is that of a Pontiac that I had seen in one of Rye’s ‘Rhythm Riot’ vintage car parades, that take place each November.
 Crowning the bollard is another Indian head mascot, this time taken from a vintage American truck.

-The most recent two paintings, Morning In The Sixth Continent and The Far Horizon, from 2016 and 2017 respectively, feature ‘real’ Airstreams.
+Two more recent paintings, Morning In The Sixth Continent and The Far Horizon, from 2016 and 2017 respectively, feature ‘real’ Airstreams.
 The first is at Dungeness, in a painting that is the most literal of the series.
 The juxtaposition of the caravan with the black pitch painted dwelling was perfect.
 I have added only the white flag to the post, to give some movement to an otherwise static composition, and the Cigar Store Indian gazing seawards, referring back to the Cromarty encounter perhaps.
 The second I see as taking its place at the beginning of the series.
 The caravan - which is in a yard off of Conduit Hill in Rye - is yet to be given its new purpose and taken once again on to the open road.
 There are references to time and to what may be encountered in its new life, the Fairground ‘galloper’ for instance, whilst the 12th century carved panel shows a scene from the Norse legend ‘Sigurd’ (who becomes Siegfried in Wagner’s Ring Cycle).
-Fertile ground for future paintings perhaps?

 DC April 2017